How to Clean an Exhaust Fan

 How to Clean Your Kitchen Exhaust Fan

 Kitchen exhaust fan cleaning is more in-depth than taking care of the one in your bathroom.
 Dust isn’t your sole problem.
 Understanding how to clean built-up grease from an old fan is essential for the task at hand—a newer model may only have a light film of grease, especially if you don’t fry foods often on your stovetop.
-If it’s been years since (or worse, never) the exhaust fan was given a good cleaning, expect there to be caked on grime and dust as well as lots of greasy build up.
-Here are some tips for tackling this not so fun job.
+If it’s been years since (or worse, never) the exhaust fan was given a good cleaning, expect there to be caked-on grime and dust as well as lots of greasy build-up.
+For additional home cleaning tips, you might find how to clean a kitchen sink helpful.

-Shut off the power.
 For your safety, cut the power to the exhaust fan at the circuit breaker before trying to clean it.
+For more detailed guidance on maintaining household appliances safely, refer to how to clean a freezer.

-Remove the grease filter.
 While kitchen exhaust fans come in all sorts of shapes and sizes, they typically have a grease filter to stop an excessive amount of oil from entering the duct.
 If available, look at your model’s user manual for more specific instructions on how to take out the filter.
 The good news is that this is generally the only appliance disassembly required.
 You won’t need to go crazy and remove your entire kitchen exhaust fan for cleaning purposes.
+For more information on maintaining different parts of your kitchen, see how to clean a refrigerator.

-Clean or throw away the filter.
 If your exhaust fan uses a disposable filter, record the dimensions of the old one and purchase a replacement at a hardware store.
 If your model has a reusable filter, clean it with warm, soapy water and brushing or scrubbing before rinsing.
-For extra tough grease buildup, boiling or soaking in baking soda solution may be necessary.
+For extra tough grease build-up, boiling or soaking in baking soda solution may be necessary.
+To help with stubborn grime, check out how to clean red wine from carpet for effective cleaning methods.

-Wipe away grease and grime.
 Use rubber gloves and a clean cloth to wipe away grease from the hood assembly and fan blades (if accessible).
-Dipping the cloth in baking soda and water can help with light grease buildup.
+Dipping the cloth in baking soda and water can help with light grease build-up.
 If there’s more grime, apply dish soap and warm water to the cloth.
 If the hood or fan blades are wet after cleaning, use a rag to dry them off.
+For more tips on cleaning and maintaining household items, how to clean a hairbrush after lice offers useful advice.

 Final Thoughts on How to Clean an Exhaust Fan